 If bitten or attacked by a dog:

-- Immediately wash the wound thoroughly with soap and warm water
+- Clean the wound thoroughly with soap and warm water.

-- Report the bite to your local animal control agency
+- Report the attack to your local animal control officer